kjaisingh/iOS-Dev-for-High-Schoolers/README.md

-# A guide for High School students to learning iOS/iPhone Application Development and Swift
+# A guide for High School students to learning iOS/iPhone Application Development with Swift
 Having studied iOS application development and Swift for the past three years, I believe that there fails to exist a single learning path to gaining proficiency in this domain.
 This is my attempt to create one.